-Oglethorpe is transitioning to a tobacco-free campus.
+Oglethorpe aspires to be a tobacco-free campus.
 Smoking is prohibited in all campus buildings, including classrooms, offices, meeting rooms, lounge areas, rest rooms, corridors, stairwells, the library, all residence halls (including the Traer courtyard), the field house, Greek housing, the student center and any other interior spaces in buildings.
 During the transition, smoking is only permitted in designated smoking areas.
-All smokers should dispose of cigarette butts in the proper receptacles.
-Hookahs are not permitted on campus.
+More information is online at www.oglethorpe.edu (keyword: tobacco).
 (Back to ToC)